 The restaurant takes great pride in delivering the highest quality menu prepared with only the freshest and finest handpicked ingredients, making the dishes nothing less than delicious.
 All dishes are made from fresh vegetables, succulent meat, hand-tossed dough and superior-quality pasta and served with genuine Italian passion, bursting with true flavors of Italy in every mouthful.

-Cucina Italiana, was awarded "Best Italian Restaurant" for Timeout Bahrain Restaurant Awards 2013 and awarded "Favorite Italian Restaurant in Bahrain 2014" for Citi & Fact Awards
+Cucina Italiana, was awarded "Favorite Italian Restaurant in Bahrain 2017" for Citi - Fact Awards.